manuelvanrijn/manuelvanrijn.github.com/source/_posts/2013-07-23-developing-ruby-on-rails-on-windows.markdown

 # connect to the box with ssh
 vagrant ssh

-# install gems and run the server on the box
+# install gems and run the server on the box for a Rails application
 cd /vagrant
 bundle install
 bundle exec rails s